Rich Vogler: Racing career

 Vogler won numerous major national events: the Hut Hundred eight times, the 4-Crown Nationals midget car event four times, the Copper Classic twice, the Hoosierdome Invitational twice, the WWRA Florida Winter Nationals in 1983, and the Night Before the 500 once.
 In 1987, he won the inaugural Chili Bowl Midget Nationals race.

 Vogler finished seventeenth in his only NASCAR Busch Series start at the North Carolina Speedway in Rockingham in 1988.

 Career summary

-His 134 wins (95 Midget, 35 Sprint, and four Silver Crown wins) in national events is second only to A. J. Foyt's 169.
-Vogler had 170 total USAC wins, and won over two-hundred "outlaw" (non-USAC) midget races.
+Vogler's 134 wins (95 Midget, 35 Sprint, and four Silver Crown wins) in national events is second only to A. J. Foyt's 169.
+He had 170 total USAC wins, and won over two-hundred "outlaw" (non-USAC) midget races.